 HOW TO FORM A SIMPLE COMPILATION

-If you use this technique, recipes will be your own, based on what you can afford, foods you are comfortable preparing and better yet, meals your family enjoys!
-Wave good-bye to brain-dead four o’clock and the mad scramble surrounding dinner!
+If you use this method of meal planning, recipes will be your own.
+They will be based on what you can afford, foods you are comfortable preparing and better yet, meals your family enjoys!

 Last and most importantly, be sure to read part 13: The Practice of Hospitality!